 By the time your kiddo hits elementary school, their appetite might outlast their smaller bento box.
 With more space and an option to use three or four compartments, the Bentgo Fresh has all of the benefits of the Bentgo Kids — like being dishwasher safe, leakproof, and microwave safe — but in a larger format.
 Yang uses the Bentgo Fresh and says that it’s easy to fit into a backpack and simple to clean.

-Best lunch boxes and gear for preschoolers and kindergartners
+Best insulated lunch box for preschoolers and kindergarteners

 And for carrying lunch gear to school, Ilona Zeltser, site director of the JCC Brooklyn Windsor Terrace, says that Wildkin lunch boxes are very popular among her program’s younger kids.
 Kristin Brady also mentioned Wildkin as a favored lunch box brand at her school, too.
 The lunch box comes in a wide range of patterns, which would appeal to kids of all kinds.
 We especially like this cheery yellow one.

 7.5 x 4 x 8.5 inches | Spot-clean only | Cool and room-temperature food

 By the time your child hits elementary school, they are ready to express themselves through all of their school gear, including their lunch bag.
 The medium-size lunch bag has the right amount of space to accommodate a bento box, a compact thermos, or a couple of small food-storage containers.
 You can easily wipe up any spills from the vinyl-lined interior, and the spacious mesh side pocket is the perfect spot to hold a water bottle.
 Our favorite feature is the option to add your child’s initials, which is cute and a good way to quickly identify your kid’s lunch box in the lost and found when it inevitably lands there.

 12.4 x 10.98 x 6.22 inches | Handwash only | Cool and room-temperature food